Watch CBS News

 "They killed journalism inside Iran.
 And now they are trying to spread the censorship and kill journalism outside the country," said Mehdi Parpanchi, the news director of Iran International, a Persian-language news outlet established in 2017.

 Tehran considers Iran International a terrorist organization, claiming the channel has ties to Saudi Arabia.
-Anyone working for the news outlet—from top editor to the night cleaning-staff—is forbidden to ever reenter Iran.
+Anyone working for the news outlet — from top editor to the night cleaning-staff — is forbidden to ever reenter Iran.

-By last fall, intimidation against the employees of Iran International had increased, as its reporters in London began receiving death threats.
+In fall 2022, intimidation against the employees of Iran International had increased, as its reporters in London began receiving death threats.
 Metropolitan Police in London provided protection and barricaded Iran International's headquarters in Chiswick, west London.

-In February, the British police recommended that Iran International shut down their operation in the U.K. The outlet moved its primary operation to its Washington, D.C. office, while others worked remotely.
+By February 2023, the British police recommended that Iran International shut down their operation in the U.K. The outlet moved its primary operation to its Washington, D.C. office, while others worked remotely.

 Amid the shuffling of personnel, the outlet never ceased broadcasting.